Dr. Greene’s take on bee stings…

 (Note: if corn kernels are soaked in these pesticides before planting, and the pesticides are present in the adult plants when the bees are pollinating them, one wonders what these pesticides might have been doing to the neural development of our kids).

-With the bees in rapid decline, Cheryl Greene and I suspect that a change in their venom has been an adaptive response, in an attempt to more aggressively defend their colonies.
+With the bees in rapid decline, I suspect that a change in their venom has been an adaptive response, in an attempt to more aggressively defend their colonies.

 In the past, toxic reactions to bee venom have been uncommon – and usually occur after several bees sting someone simultaneously.
 This can produce severe symptoms, including intense pain, chills, fever, diarrhea, vomiting and more.
 Multiple stings are also more likely to make someone become allergic to bee stings going forward – or even during the recovery of that episode.